 - Note that the terms "MBTI®" and "Myers-Briggs Type Indicator®" are both registered trade marks.
 If they are both used within a document, then the ® symbol should appear by the first reference to each.
-These trade marks are registered with respect to software, printed matter and the training of people in psychological tests.
+These trade marks are registered with respect to software, printed matter and the training of people in psychological assessments.

 - This advice applies particularly to consultants referring to trade marks within their proposals, client reports, promotional literature or advertising.